awsdocs/aws-batch-user-guide/doc_source/batch-cwe-target.md

    }
    ```

-1. For the lower input transformer text box, create the `Parameters` structure to pass to the AWS Batch job\.
+1. For **Template**, create the `Parameters` structure to pass to the AWS Batch job\.
 These parameters are substituted for the *Ref::S3bucket* and *Ref::S3key* placeholders in the command of the job container when the job runs\.

    ```
    {